Skip to main content

 Configuring Outgoing Email

-Esploro sends emails to patrons, library staff, and vendors.
+Esploro sends emails to researchers and library staff.

 Every email has two "from" addresses: